 eBIC Director announced: Introducing Prof Peijun Zhang

 Krios II welcomes its first users from the University of Oxford

 Krios I welcomes first users from MRC LMB Cambridge

 [Publication] A national facility for biological cryo-electron microscopy.
 Saibil, H. R., Grunewald, K. & Stuart, D. I. (2015).
 Acta Cryst.
 D 71, 127-135.
 DOI: 10.1107/S1399004714025280

-The next cryoEM sample preparation workshop to teach new cryoEM users how to prepare samples for imaging will be held 2nd - 4th October 2018.
-It is an intensive, 3 day hands on course, supported by;
+Another highly successful cryoEM sample preparation workshop to teach new cryoEM users how to prepare samples for imaging was held 2nd - 4th October 2018.
+The intensive, 3 day hands on course, was supported by;

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

 Copyright © 2018 Diamond Light Source